 FinTech is a distribution and delivery innovation built on top of financial market infrastructure.
 The structural questions that determine long-cycle success sit below the product layer: governance architecture, regulatory design, capital structure, infrastructure dependencies, and the founding decisions that set the ceiling of what is achievable at scale.

 Most FinTech failure at scale is not product failure.
 It is structural failure.
-A compliance architecture that cannot scale, a capital structure that creates the wrong incentives at growth, a governance model that was designed for a startup and cannot meet the expectations of regulated financial services partners.
+A compliance architecture that cannot scale, a capital structure that creates the wrong incentives at growth, a governance model designed for a startup that cannot meet the expectations of regulated financial services partners.

 HRB addresses the structural layer.
 Technology assessment of FinTech architecture decisions is within scope.
 Technology procurement, product development, and implementation are not.